Contact Us

 2. How to use Notch Blocks in Pixera

-This will create a FX similar to other Shader Based FX and can be stacked with other FX inside Pixera.
+This will create an Effect similar to the other GLSL Effects in Pixera and can be stacked with other Effects on the selected Layer.

 Warning